kalmykovalexandr/EasyShop/README.md

 > Docker builds require BuildKit.
 Ensure `DOCKER_BUILDKIT=1` is set when building images.

+## Maven repository

+Backend modules resolve internal artifacts from the Maven repository URL specified by `MAVEN_REPO_URL` in your `.env`.
+To point the build to a new repository, update this variable.

 ## Build image versioning

 The shared build image `easyshop-build-base` is tagged with a semantic